rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/quickstart-vagrant/_index.md

 1. Clone [Rancher Quickstart](https://github.com/rancher/quickstart) to a folder using `git clone https://github.com/rancher/quickstart`.

-2. Go into the folder containing the terraform file by executing `cd quickstart/vagrant`.
+2. Go into the folder containing the Vagrantfile by executing `cd quickstart/vagrant`.

 3. **Optional:** Edit `config.yaml` to: